-Proxy interviews Allowed Generally, one person in each household completes the postal HTS form.
-This means that interviews were used (it not all questions); If 4.
-"Not this person answers on behalf of other people living in this household.
+Proxy interviews Allowed - 1 Generally, one person in each household completes the HTS form.
+This means that this - 1 person answers on behalf of other people living applicable", please explain why. in this household.

 20.3.6.
 Average interview time (The average interview time is X minutes.)